kgruiz/chatgpt-queue/README.md

 - Use the **Up** and **Down** controls to reorder items without leaving the page.
 - Choose **Delete** on a card to drop it from the run; the panel updates immediately so you can keep an eye on what is next.
 - The first card is highlighted, making it easy to see the next prompt the extension plans to send.

+### Visibility Controls

+- Hit **Hide** in the panel header to collapse the interface and leave only the dock button in the corner.
+- Click the dock button to reopen the full queue panel at any time.
+- Use the browser's extension icon (or extensions dropdown) to toggle the dock button entirely when you want the UI off the page.

 ## Persistence and Data